MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/advisor.md

 ### Example

-This example displays the list of recommendations from Azure advisor.
+This example displays the list of recommendations from Azure Advisor.

 ```javascript
 const msRestAzure = require('ms-rest-azure');